lbo462/course-notes/arm/arm.md

 To put it all in a nutshell, turn on roaming when you travel to foreign countries.

+> Depending on the contract between your operator and the foreign operator, your traffic won't follow the same path.
+> There's two possibilities :
+>
+> The foreign operator do not send the packets to your operator but processes them itself and handle the charges.
+> This implies that your operator trusts the foreign operator.
+> It also depends on the distance between your country and the foreign country.
+>
+> The second possibility is the one described above.
+> The foreign country transmits all of your packets to your operator.
+> This can be problematic if the two countries are far away.

 ## Micro mobility

 Sending a SMS can be kind of fun ... kind of.